 If baby cries when you put them down…

-Once baby is down for the night – DO NOT WAKE BABY UP TO EAT.
+Once down for the night – DO NOT WAKE BABY UP TO EAT.

 Do not turn on any lights

 Keep the room as dark and quiet as possible.
-A nightlight offers just enough lighting for you to see what you’re doing but the idea is to help baby associate night time with darkness and quiet.
+A soft nightlight or mood light offers just enough lighting for you to see what you’re doing but the idea is to help baby associate night time with darkness and quiet.